greengypsy/my-eight-week-challenge/content/posts/week-1/friday.md

 - Breakfast: My fave - Eggs and ricotta on toast.
 - Lunch: Lettuce, cherry tomato, beetroot and avocado salad with beef burger meat.
 And straight after, a small bowl of soba noodles with chilli-infused oil and soy sauce.
-- Dinner: Tempeh bolognese.
+- Dinner: Tempeh bolognese with Vetta high-protein spaghetti and spinach.
 Inspo from [this recipe](https://theplantbasedschool.com/tempeh-bolognese/) and a recipe from [Prana coach Darian's new cookbook](https://payhip.com/b/VHzcn?fbclid=PAAaZW9y1GzuvqT5BHCzRMExJliGxX1xLI1CSQqwOttVhwXzkE4KZph6bE9jU).
 - Snacks:
   - Yoghurt with blueberries and one blackberry (there was only one left).
   - An oatmeal-banana-choc chip cookie made by the wonderful Lisa.